pleonex/PleOps.Cake/.github/ISSUE_TEMPLATE/design_container.md

 ---
 name: Design
-about: "Design a new software container, component or feature"
+about: "Design a new software container / application / product"
 title: "[Design] "
 labels: "design"
 assignees: ""
 ---

-## Overview
+## Context

-TODO: describe the new feature or product.
+TODO: describe the context that requires the new product.

 TODO: System context diagram (level-1 in C4).

 ### User stories